MichaelKaaden/express-rest-api/README.md

 This little project can be used as seed for any REST API written using TypeScript, Node.js and Express.js.

+To compile the app initially, use `npm run gulp`.
+To automatically compile the sources on each change, use `npm run watch`.
 Run the app in dev mode using `npm run dev`.
-To compile the sources on change, use `npm run watch`.

 ## API Documentation